RohitChintalapudi/Quiz-app-for-revising-JavaScript/README.md

-# Quiz-app-for-revising-JavaScript
-A simple yet feature-rich product management/cart app built purely with HTML, CSS, and JavaScript.
-I built this project to revise all JavaScript concepts in one go — from DOM manipulation and event handling to dynamic updates and responsive design.
-It serves as my personal "revision checkpoint" for core web development skills.
+# Product Management App (JavaScript Revision Project)

+This is a simple **Product Management / Cart App** built with **HTML, CSS, and vanilla JavaScript**.
+I created this project **just to revise everything I've learned so far in JavaScript** — applying concepts, experimenting with dynamic DOM updates, and reinforcing old knowledge in a practical way.

+---

+## 🚀 Features
+- Add products with name and price dynamically
+- Display product list with highlighted items
+- Add to cart functionality with auto-calculated total
+- Fully responsive design
+- Clean and modern UI with custom CSS

+---

+## 🎯 Purpose of this project
+- **One-stop JavaScript revision** — DOM manipulation, event listeners, dynamic content, and basic data handling
+- Practice **clean coding** and **responsive CSS**
+- Build something functional yet simple enough to understand at a glance

+---

+## 🛠️ Tech Stack
+- **HTML5** – for structure
+- **CSS3** – for custom styling (with gradients, shadows, hover effects)
+- **JavaScript (ES6)** – for functionality (no frameworks or libraries used)

+---